 Part of the monitoring of care provided by foster carers is the expectation of unannounced visits by the supervising social worker.
 These will be carried out in line with fostering regulation and guidance, which is currently one unannounced visit per year.
-Our fostering service plans to carry out a minimum of two unannounced visits each year, and may undertake more if required.
-A full health and safety checklist will be completed on at least one of these visits each year.
+Our fostering service plans to carry out a minimum of two unannounced visits each year and may undertake more if required.
+A full health and safety checklist will be completed at least once each year.

-These visits ensure that the accommodation and care, provided to a foster child or young person, is in keeping with the high quality expectations of the Together Trust.
+These visits ensure that the accommodation and care, provided to a foster child or young person, is in keeping with the high-quality expectations of the Together Trust.